Article written by

 So considering the debt that you will (likely) have to take on, the natural question is how you will actually pay off your law school loans.

-Quite obviously, you will be paying off your law school loans through your wages from your first job.
-As a brief aside, that is why jobs at “Big Law” firms are so desirable.
+Quite obviously, you will be paying off your law school loans through wages from your first job.
+That is why jobs at “Big Law” firms are so desirable.
 Big Law positions pay the highest salaries to law school graduates, so the general consensus is that Big Law associates will use that salary to pay off their law school loans before moving on to a position that better suits their interests.

 Ultimately, your first job out of law school doesn’t necessarily define the arc of your legal career.
-That said, it can go a long way toward putting a large dent in your loans outstanding.
-Along with this, where you work is a large determinant of how much you will be paid.
+That said, it can go a long way toward making a dent in your loans.
+Additionally, where you work is a large determinant of how much you will be paid.
 Bigger markets like New York City or Los Angeles pay more than smaller markets.

-A caveat to this entire discussion is that salary, quite obviously, is not the only factor that you should account for when thinking of your first job after graduation.
-You will want to find a position that speaks to your interests, challenges you intellectually, and that contains intelligent, hard-working colleagues.
+A caveat to this is that salary, quite obviously, is not the only factor that you should consider when thinking of your first job after graduation.
+You will want to find a position that speaks to your interests, challenges you intellectually, and contains intelligent, hard-working colleagues.

 Pursuing a job simply for the money is not an effective strategy in the long run.
 Therefore, working in the legal field (especially in your dream office) before law school presents a unique opportunity to see the work that attorneys actually do.
 It may reaffirm—or dissuade—you from pursuing a certain career path in the legal field.